arthur-jacquin/edit/philosophy.md

 ### Others limitations

-* does no work with tabs
+* transform tabs to spaces
 * does not visually wrap lines